- Bitcoin Layer-2s are protocols built on top of the Bitcoin blockchain.

 Stacks is also intertwined with Bitcoin through Proof of Transfer (PoX), an innovative consensus model that allows every Stacks transaction to settle on Bitcoin’s base layer.
 This means that Stacks’s blocks are inherently tied to Bitcoin blocks and inherit Bitcoin’s security (without altering the Bitcoin network in any way).

-Improving Network Performance: Liquid Network
+Improved Network Performance With Liquid Network

-Liquid Network is a Layer-2 sidechain that aims to improve Bitcoin network’s performance and functionality.
+Liquid Network is a Layer-2 sidechain that aims to improve the Bitcoin network’s performance and functionality.
 Originally intended to be a scaling solution and an asset issuance platform, Liquid operates independently of Bitcoin, working on its own global ledger and consensus mechanism.

 Liquid is capable of confirming transactions in two minutes with a 60-second block time and two-block finality.
 This makes its transaction throughput significantly faster than the Bitcoin network, a critical aspect for users who intend to make time-sensitive transactions.